 Your friend will probably need to visit the doctor a few times.
 They may be leery of driving, or they may be too stiff to drive safely.
 Offer to take them to and from appointments, if they’re willing to accept your help.
 Plus, they may want someone to come along with them for checkups.
 Waiting in a waiting room is lonely, and even stressful, so your being there could help keep them calm and feeling good.

-If your friend is recuperating from a stiff back, a concussion, or any other common accident injury, it will be harder for them to cook and clean.
+If your friend is recuperating from a stiff back, a concussion, or any other common accident injury, it will be harder for them to cook, clean or do laundry.
 Offer to pop over a few times a week.
 Bring dinner, or make it there.
 Do some dishes, sweep, and clean their toilet.
 You don’t need to dust their old photo albums, but you can help keep their house feeling normal while they recover.
 You might even get a group of volunteers together to bring dinner on a regular basis.
 Ask your friend what they’re comfortable with, and help them in any way you can.